srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-05-28-Jekyll-Resources.markdown

 [How to delete Git Repository](https://www.w3docs.com/snippets/git/how-to-delete-git-repository-created-with-init.html) .
 This was also my first experience working with git and I created many repositories and ended up deleting all and restarted the whole process.

+[To understand layouts](https://learn.cloudcannon.com/jekyll/introduction-to-jekyll-layouts/) : Helps in avoiding repetition and utilising existing layouts to build pages.